The Origins

 Business Developer – 1920s

-My great-great grandfather Guy Edmund Stanley played a role in the early development of the Fairfax District in Kansas City during the early 20th century, around the time the Fairfax Airport was established.
+My great-great grandfather Guy Edmund Stanley played a major role in the early development of the Fairfax District in Kansas City during the early 20th century.
+He was the brainchild of the project and later laid the cornerstone for the Fairfax airport.

 He also served as Executive Assistant to the President of the Union Pacific Railroad.